October 5th, 2024:

 Since the half way point of the opening is sort of flat, that's where I made my cut:

-I cut the quarter panel about two inches around the perimeter to get rid of the radiused wheel lip, then drew a level line below the belt line and test fitted the divided panel.
-I brought the two pieces up to my level line I zip screwed them in place:
+I cut the original quarter panel about two inches away from the butchered opening, and around the perimeter, to get rid of the protruding wheel lip.
+I then drew a level line below the belt line which approximately corresponds to where I want to position the divided panels.
+Satisfied with the position, I zip screwed them in place:

 Each end seems to match up with the existing lip pretty well.
-And the curve is a perfect match.
+And the curve is a good match.
 I just need to fill in the gap.

 So it took a total of three pieces.
 Here's how it looks: